loopandlearn/news/docs/edition/2024-02-05.md

 * tested main is 2.3.3

-After review of the new release, tested main will be updated to the appropriate version.

-When the main release has been deemed sufficiently tested, the script will be updated appropriately.
+When the main release has been deemed sufficiently reviewed, tested main in the script will be updated appropriately.

 Copy and paste the commands below into a terminal on your Mac and follow the directions.